Photo credit: Brian Chan

 I recently read a fascinating book about recent food trends, titled: “The Tastemakers: Why We’re Crazy for Cupcakes but Fed Up with Fondue.”

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-The book analyses a number of food trends of the past decades, from cupcakes to chia, bacon, fondue, seafood, new vegetables, fruits (like kiwi), Kale.
-Spicy sriracha sauce.
-Honeycrisp apples. etc., explaining to the reader why such foods became so popular for a short or long time.
-It talks about small indulgences and healthy foods, about the way vegetables or fish species can be discovered and named to make them more popular (e.g. Chilean seabass)!
-It also takes us to the back-stage of the Specialty Food Association and its prestigious awards called SOFI, sharing the story of a local Vermont company called Big Picture Farm , who won the top award for its goat caramels a few years ago.
+The book analyses many food trends of the past decades, from cupcakes to chia, bacon, fondue, seafood, new vegetables, fruits (like kiwi), kale, spicy sriracha sauce, Honeycrisp apples, and more.
+It goes to explain to the reader why those foods became so popular for a short or long time.
+It talks about small indulgences and healthy foods, about the way vegetables or fish species can be discovered and named to make them more renown (e.g., Chilean seabass)!
+It also takes us to the back-stage of the Specialty Food Association and its prestigious SOFI awards, sharing the story of a local Vermont company called Big Picture Farm, who won the top award for its goat caramels a few years ago.

-One thing the book made me realize is how crucial the New York City scene is to success in the food industry, simply because most food editors actually live there!
-(I was again reminded of that fact while reading another audiobook “Ten Restaurants That Changed America”, in which most of the restaurants talked about are indeed NYC restaurants!).
+One thing the book made me realize is how crucial the New York City scene is to food entrepreneurs’ success.
+The reason is simple: most food editors live there!
+I was again reminded of that fact when I read “Ten Restaurants That Changed America,” in which most of the featured restaurants were NYC restaurants!

-One final thought from the book: I am now very curious to investigate the real impact a major SOFI award can have on the revenues and growth of a company.
-I have seen Big Picture Farm goat caramels in retail stores for a while now, and I love their packaging, but never had the impression that it was a booming company, yet they had won that prestigious award.
-I cannot wait to try to interview its owners for some insights about the development of their small food business.
-More to come!
+One final thought from the book: I am now curious about the real impact that a top SOFI award can have on the revenues and growth of a company.
+I have seen Big Picture Farm’s goat caramels in retail stores for a while now, and I love their packaging, but never had the impression that it was a booming company, yet they had won that prestigious award.
+I don’t think that I’ll ever get the chance to interview them, and they might not want to share insights, but it would be interesting.